dolutattoo/dolutattoo.github.io/docs/dolu_tool/features.md

 sidebar_position: 2
 ---

-## Features
+# Features

 - Locale system from ox_lib
-- Automaticly check for update and display it in header (see last picture)
+- Automatically checks for updates and displays when an update is available on the header (see this [picture](https://user-images.githubusercontent.com/47056777/213062611-3397e226-8996-40a3-8da7-9fc072a84aa3.jpg))
 - Target objects to copy coords, delete or move them using the gizmo (requires [ox_target](https://github.com/overextended/ox_target))
-- Simple permission system (check config.lua)
+- Permission system (check config.lua)
 - **Home:**
   - Display coords
   - Copy coords